 "Corporal, thank you for your service.
 You are dismissed from detached bodyguard duty with my compliments.
 Go get out of that armor and grab some rack time.
 Captain's orders."
 "Aye aye, sir."
 As I walked to my quarters, I could sense Josefeen walking to hers, except she had to take the bus downtown, as she called it.
-The intel pod was all the way at the back, directly opposite the exploration pod, meaning that if the ship had turned the other way at Quar, it would have been her people rather than the scouts that got hit.
-Maybe Josefeen herself would have gotten thinking."
-Then she entered the pod, and it was sucked out into space, and then she never would in reserve like an ace in the hole.
+The intel pod was all the way at the back, directly opposite the exploration pod, meaning that if the ship had turned the other way at Ouar, it would have been her people rather than the scouts that got hit. sucked out into space, and then she never would was already feeling inferior, which was a feeling have met this prodigy who the Imperium had held in reserve like an ace in the hole.
 Why hadn't they activated him during the war, she wondered.